Fair Credit Reporting Act: Common Violations and Your Rights

-- If you’re unemployed and planning to look for a job within the next 60 days.
+- You’re unemployed and planning to look for a job within the next 60 days.

 - You’re on welfare.

-- If you’ve been a victim of identity theft (or if your credit report contains inaccurate information because of identity theft).
+- You’ve been a victim of identity theft (or if your credit report contains inaccurate information because of identity theft).

 Other Credit Reporting Agencies

 There is much emphasis on the three nationwide consumer reporting companies — Equifax, Experian and TransUnion — but it’s useful to know there are other sources of consumer reporting information.

 The Consumer Financial Protection Bureau has published a list of other companies that self-identify as consumer reporting agencies.
 These companies collect information and provide reports to other companies about you in the areas of credit, employment, residential rental housing, insurance and other decision-making situations.
 It’s worth a look to determine which of the companies could be important to you.